sabHIML/Appointment/readme.md

 # Appointment
 Simple Web-based Appointment management calendar.
+This is a good resource/project for learning php Namespace, psr-4 Autoloader, Design patterns, HTML5 local storage, AJAX on raw JS, RESTful API by developing own simple MVC framework.

 ### Features
 The high level features are as follows: